RajAujla01/data402_bigdata_cloud/README.md

 !["Alt Text"](clouldvsonprem.png)

 ### On-Premises (On-Prem)
-Resources are hosted in-house, within an organization’s physical location.
+Resources are hosted in-house, within an organisation’s physical location.

 ### Cloud
 Resources are hosted online by a third-party provider.